Becoming a Bloomington Firefighter

-Minimum: 20 years-old to test as of test date and 21 years-old at appointment
+Minimum: 20 years-old to test as of test date and 21 years-old at time of appointment

 Maximum: 34 years-old as of test date

-Proof of successful completion of the CPAT test and documentation of ability to climb ladders at time of hire.
+Proof of successful completion of the CPAT test and documentation of ability to climb ladders required at time of hire.
 CPAT card with ladder climb that is no more than one year old from the issuance date at the time of job offer.

 High school diploma or its equivalent.

 Within eighteen months of initial appointment employees must reside within a 25 mile radius from the intersection of Locust and North Main Streets in Bloomington.
-A copy of this map can be viewed and downloaded at: www.cityblm.org
+A copy of this map can be viewed and downloaded here.

 Must possess an Illinois Emergency Medical Technician Paramedic (EMT-P) license at the time of job offer.
 Candidates are eligible to test if they submit proof of enrollment in certified Illinois Paramedic Program.

 If the candidate has a National Registry paramedic license, they may participate and apply for the IDPH license later.
-Candidates with an out-of-state or National Registry paramedic license can receive information and apply for the Illinois paramedic license reciprocity process by contacting the Illinois Department of Public Health (217-278-5900 or www.idph.state.il.us/ems/).
+Candidates with an out-of-state or National Registry paramedic license can receive information and apply for the Illinois paramedic license reciprocity process by contacting the Illinois Department of Public Health (217-278-5900 or www.idph.state.il.us/ems).
 Typically this procedure takes approximately six to eight weeks.
 During the candidate’s probationary year he/she will need to be accepted into the McLean County Area EMS System.
-For more information contact: 309-827-4348 or www.mcleancountyems.org .Firefighter Certification:
+For more information contact: 309-827-4348 or www.mcleancountyems.org .

-Certification as a firefighter is NOT required to test or for original appointment.
+Certification as a firefighter is not required to test or for original appointment.
 Probationary firefighters will attend and must graduate from an Office of the State Fire Marshal approved recruit firefighter academy.
-They must obtain OSFM Firefighter II and Hazardous Materials Operation certifications.
+They must obtain OSFM Advanced Firefighter and Hazardous Materials Operation certifications.
 Candidates with out-of-state or military firefighter certifications will attend the recruit academy.
 The OSFM does not offer reciprocity for certifications.